Veil-Project/veil-project.github.io/collections/_posts/2019-02-14-state-of-veil-network.md

 excerpt: 'In this article we’re going to take a look at the current state of the Veil network.'
 description: 'In this article we’re going to take a look at the current state of the Veil network.'
 ---

+**Important update**

+*In May 2019, after this article was originally published, a series of vulnerabilities were discovered in the Zerocoin library which sits at the core of most Zerocoin-based protocol implementations, including Veil’s.*

+*After extensive review, and discussion with the Zerocoin community, the Veil project, along with a number of others, concluded that Zerocoin can not be relied upon to form the anonymity core of the protocol, and at the time of this writing, the project is working to [implement a new core privacy protocol](https://veil-project.com/blog/2019-05-09-state-of-veil/).**

 ## Launch of the world’s most ambitious network

 In January of 2019, we launched Veil, one of the most ambitious and complex blockchain network protocols in existence.